GuiDevloper/nullstack-adapters/nullstack-adapt-babel/README.md

 > Currently custom plugins/presets are only appended to the original

 > Currently it have no option to customize our `@babel/parser` (e.g. with `throwExpressions` plugin)

+> Currently our `@babel/parser` only supports `doExpressions` and `throwExpressions` plugins, as written [here](https://github.com/GuiDevloper/nullstack-adapters/blob/main/nullstack-adapt-babel/src/loaders/merged/merged-utils.ts#L94), contribute with this file if you wish to add more options!

 ## Purpose